251027-Java/JuanM/ZshNotes.md

 - Relative Path - file path starting with . that defines the relation to the current working directory
 	- .. - used with Relative Paths to denote the parent directory

+## Git Notes
+- git add <fileName> - adds a file and its changes to staging
+- git commit - create a saved state
+	- -m "(message)" - add a PROFESSIONAL commit message